 If you are new to running a business, it may come as a surprise to learn how complex the taxation system is.
 Even for businesses which seem simple, it is easy to make a mistake on your tax return which could cost you a lot of money in penalties when it is discovered.
 Using an accountant is an easy way to make sure that you include everything you need to on your tax return as well as filing it on time and you will usually be able to save money on your tax bill as well by making sure you don’t pay more than you need to.

 Anyone who wants to complete their tax return without professional assistance will need to know that there are two options for completing their tax returns, which have separate deadlines:

 A paper tax return– as the name suggests, this is a physical form which you need to fill in by hand and returned by 31st October every year.
 It is your responsibility to ensure that it arrives with HMRC by the deadline in order to avoid a fine.

 Online tax return– the HMRC website has a self-assessment tax return feature which allows you to complete the whole process through their website.
-Because everything is calculated automatically, there is a later deadline for this process so you can complete it at any point up until the 31st of January.
+Because everything is calculated automatically, there is a later deadline for this process so you can complete it at any point up until the 31st of January (this has been extended this year to 28th February 2022 for this year).
 The system allows you to begin filing your form in and save it as you go so you don’t need to complete the whole thing in one session and can check your records, seek advice and alter any mistakes before you submit it.

 If you have an accountant, they will tell you exactly what you need for your tax return and help you to identify which information is relevant.
 In general, you will need to have the details of: